Irratzo/Containers/content/build_contain.rst

 see the box below for some further pointers.
 Note that the installation process is an advanced task that is beyond the scope of this course so we won't be covering this.

-.. callout :: Installing Singularity on your local system (optional)
+.. callout:: Installing Singularity on your local system (optional)

   If you are running Linux and would like to install Singularity locally on your system, Singularity provide the free, open source `Singularity Community Edition <https://github.com/hpcng/singularity/releases>`_.
 You will need to install